backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DynamoDB Indexes.md

 ## Global Secondary Index
 - **Alternative Primary Key** (*HASH - partition key* or *HASH+RANGE - partition key + sort key*) from the base table
+	- This means we can have *different partition and sort keys*.
+In LSI we could only change the sort key.
 - *Speed up queries on non-key attributes*
 - The Index Key consists of scalar attributes (String, Number, or Binary)
 - *Attribute Projections* - *some or all the attributes* of the base table (KEYS_ONLY, INCLUDE, ALL)